metomi/rose/sphinx/tutorial/cylc/scheduling/graphing.rst

                pre_heat_oven & make_dough => bake_bread => sell_bread & clean_oven
            """

-This is a minimal :term:`cylc suite`, in which we have defined a :term:`graph` representing a workflow for cylc to run.
+This is a minimal :term:`Cylc suite`, in which we have defined a :term:`graph` representing a workflow for Cylc to run.
-We have not yet provided cylc with the scripts or binaries to run for each task.
+We have not yet provided Cylc with the scripts or binaries to run for each task.
 This will be covered later in the :ref:`runtime tutorial <tutorial-runtime>`.